 WE ACT for Environmental Justice, 212-961-1000 ext.
 320, email@example.com

-New York, N.Y. ---a recent groundbreaking report by the Columbia Center for Children’s Environmental Health (CCEH), researchers discovered that “Children born to mothers experiencing economic hardships, and were exposed to high levels of PAH (Polycyclic aromatic hydrocarbons), scored significantly lower on IQ tests compared with children born to mothers with greater economic security and less exposure to the pollutants.
+NEW YORK, NY – In a groundbreaking report by the Columbia Center for Children’s Environmental Health (CCEH), researchers discovered that “Children born to mothers experiencing economic hardships, and were exposed to high levels of PAH (Polycyclic aromatic hydrocarbons), scored significantly lower on IQ tests compared with children born to mothers with greater economic security and less exposure to the pollutants.”

-The researchers received this information based on a study of over 200 minority children from Harlem, Washington Heights, and the South Bronx.
+The researchers came to this conclusion based on a study of over 200 minority children from Harlem, Washington Heights, and the South Bronx.
 The study began when mothers became pregnant and lasted until the child took the IQ test at 7 years old.